-Pulvirenti et al [28] conducted a numerical study into the gyroid matrix lattice at low Reynolds numbers.
-The authors found that the lattice structure was characterised by local volumetric heat transfer coefficients similar to those of other periodic structures, such as the Kelvin geometry [16, 17].
-Santos et al [37] examined the permeability of a range of TPMS lattice structures and found that the fluid flow was described by the Darcy-Forchheimer law, which is helpful in identifying designs for efficient lattice-based heat sinks.
-Concerning the permeability of foams, Della Torre et al [38] found an exponential dependence of the permeability on porosity, supporting the notion that porosity can be a useful design parameter for specifying flow in analogous AM lattices.
-Maloney et al [18] found the thermal conductance of a micro-strut-based lattice heat exchanger to be determined by various geometrical features such as node-to-node spacing and lattice member diameter.
-These studies provide an overall framework to develop structure-performance relationships for flow and heat transfer in AM cellular structures.
+Pulvirenti et al. [30] conducted a numerical study into the gyroid matrix lattice at low Reynolds numbers.
+The authors found that the lattice structure was characterised by local volumetric heat transfer coefficients similar to those of other periodic structures, such as the Kelvin geometry [16,17].
+Santos et al. [45] examined the permeability of a range of TPMS lattice structures and found that the fluid flow was described by the Darcy-Forchheimer law, which is helpful in identifying designs for efficient lattice-based heat sinks.
+Concerning the permeability of foams, Della Torre et al. [46] found an exponential dependence of the permeability on porosity, supporting the notion that porosity can be a useful design parameter for specifying flow in analogous AM lattices.
+Maloney et al. [18] found the thermal conductance of a micro-strut-based lattice heat exchanger to be determined by various geometrical features such as node-to-node spacing and lattice member diameter.
+Feng et al. [38] and Mahmoud et al. [39] explored how different geometrical parameters, such as cell aspect ratio, can impact the thermal performance of surface-based lattice structures.
+These